|Ordered||20 Jan 1941|

-At 08.50 hours, the boat was attacked by a Liberator (misidentified as PBM Mariner) south-southeast of Cape Farewell.
-U-271 evaded the attack by turning hard to port and opened AA fire at a distance of only 800 meters when the aircraft approached from astern.
-The Germans observed hits in the cockpit and the fuselage just before four depth charges were dropped and the aircraft crashed in flames about 1500 meters away.
-They searched the area, but all 10 crew members perished.
-The depth charges damaged some batteries, the compressors, the forward toilet, the listening gear and three torpedoes stored in the bow room, but the U-boat was able to continue her patrol after the crew carried out repairs.(Sources: KTB U-271/vpnavy.com)
+08.50 hrs, SSE of Cape Farewell, Greenland: when the Liberator (misidentified as a PBM Mariner flying boat) approached from astern, U-271 evaded by turning hard to port and opened AA fire at a distance of 800m (874 yards).
+The Germans observed hits to the cockpit and the fuselage just before four depth charges were dropped and the aircraft crashed in flames approx. 1500m (1 mile) away.
+They searched the area, but all ten aircrew had perished.
+The depth charges damaged some of the batteries, the compressors, the forward latrine, the hydrophones and three torpedoes stored in the bow compartment, but the U-boat was able to continue her patrol after the crew carried out repairs.(Sources: KTB U-271/vpnavy.com)

 2 recorded attacks on this boat.